Can Copyright be Reduced to Privacy?: Algorithmic stability as a surrogate for copyright

 \begin{enumerate} \item The first difference between NAF and DP is that the NAF framework allows more flexibility by picking the 'safe' function.
 Whereas DP is restricted to a safe model corresponding to training the learning algorithm on a neighboring sample excluding the content $c$. \item A second difference is the fact that NAF is one sided (see \cref{eq:naf}), in contrast with DP which is symmetric (see \cref{eq:privacy}).
 Note that one-sidedness is indeed more aligned with the requirement of copyright which is non-symmetric. \item NAF makes the distinction between content-safety and model-safety \cite{barak}.
 In more detail, the NAF notion requires that the output model is stable.
 This is in contrast with privacy that requires stability of the posterior distribution over the output models.
 In this sense the notion of NAF is more akin to \emph{prediction differential privacy} \cite{dwork2018privacy} then to differential privacy. \item Finally, NAF poses constraints on the model outputted by the learning algorithm (each constraint corresponds to a prespecified \emph{safe model}).
 This is in contrast with privacy which does not restrict the output model, but requires stability of the posterior distributions over output models.
 This distinction may seem minor but it can lead to peculiarities.
 For example, an algorithm that is completely oblivious to its training set and that always outputs original content can still violate the requirements of NAF.
 To see this, imagine that our learning rule outputs a model $q$ that always generates the same content $z$ which is completely original and not similar to any protected content $c$.
 However, depending on the safe models $q_c$ it can be the case that the model $q$ is not similar to any of them.

 \end{enumerate}

-The above differences, potentially, allow NAF to circumvent some of the hurdles for using DP as a notion for copyright.
+These differences, potentially, allow NAF to circumvent some of the hurdles for using DP as a notion for copyright.
 For example, the one-sidedness seems sufficient for copyright and may allow models that are discarded via DP.
 Also, the distinction between model-safety and content-safety can, for example, allow models that may memorize completely the training set as long as a content they output does not provide a proof for such memorization.
-Next, the fact that NAF is defined by a set of constraints, and not a property of the learning algorithm, allows one to treat breaches of \cref{eq:naf} as soft ``flagging" and not necessarily as hard constraints.
+Next, the fact that NAF is defined by a set of constraints, and not a property of the learning algorithm, allows one to treat breaches of \cref{eq:naf} as soft ``flagging'' and not necessarily as hard constraints.
 This advantage is further discussed in \cref{sec:discussion}.
 Finally, perhaps most distinguishable, is the possibility to use general safety functions that can capture copyright breaches more flexibly.
-We next discuss the implications of these refinements.
-We begin with the question of model safety vs. content safety in NAF and in DP.
+We next discuss the implications of these refinements, and the question of model safety vs. content safety in NAF and in DP.

 \paragraph{Model safety vs. Content safety} Our first result is a parallel to Theorem 3.1 in \cite{barak} in the context of DP stability.
 Theorem 3.1 in \cite{barak} shows how to efficiently transform a given learning rule $A$ to a learning rule $B$ which is NAF-stable, provided that $A$ tends to output similar generative models when given inputs that are identically distributed.
-We state and prove a similar result by replacing NAF stability with DP stability.
+We state and prove a similar result by replacing NAF stability with DP stability, which demonstrates that the notion of DP can be relaxed , analogously to NAF, to require only content safety under proper assumptions: